Julia Baldwin McKibbin: Early life, family, and education

 Julia Baldwin was born December 16, 1855, the daughter of Keosauqua, Iowa She is the daughter of Charles Baldwin and Rachel Wright.
 Her maternal uncles were Joseph A. Wright (governor of Indiana) George G. Wright (justice of the Iowa Supreme Court).

-McKibbin received prepatory education at Keosauqua High School and the State University of Georgia.
+McKibbin received preparatory education at Keosauqua High School and the State University of Georgia.
 She attended one year at Iowa State University and graduated from Iowa Wesleyan College with a Bachelor of Arts and a Master of Science.
 She began attending Iowa Wesleyan in 1882, and received the latter degree in 1886.
 She was one of the earliest members of the P.E.O.
 Sisterhood, joining it when it was a college sorority.

 On July 20, 1886 she married Dr. George J. McKibbin.
 Together they had one son, George B. McKibbin, who was born April 26, 1888.
 She was widowed when her husband died in 1895.